cleanlab/cleanlab-studio/DEVELOPMENT.md

 ## Versioning

-For users, there is only one version number to keep track of: the CLI package version.
+For *users*, there is only one version number to keep track of: the CLI package version.

-For developers, there are four version numbers to keep track of:
+For *developers*, there are four version numbers to keep track of:

 1. The CLI package version
 2. Cleanlab Studio CLI API version (currently v0)
 3. The schema version number
 4. The CLI settings version number

-The latest version numbers for (1), (2), (4)
+The latest version numbers for (1), (2), and (4)
 are [stored in version.py](https://github.com/cleanlab/cleanlab-cli/blob/main/cleanlab_cli/version.py).

 ### Minimum supported versions